Map Your Data

 • User: User making the request in the system.

-For datasets that include Kubernetes metadata, the following fields are included if available:
+For datasets with Kubernetes metadata, the following fields are included (if available):

 • k8s.pod.name, source.k8s.pod.name, or destination.k8s.pod.name: Name of the Kubernetes pod.